nicoduj/homebridge-harmony/README.md

 - 0.4.8
   - [NEW] Input hiding handling #85
   - [NEW] huge refactoring to enhance code quality (I hope there won't be too much bugs ! )
+  - [NEW] stateless / inverted option for showTurnOffActivity #86
   - [FIX] Play / pause beahvior #76
+  - [FIX] Back button not always handled depending on harmony configuration #83
 - 0.4.7
   - [NEW] supports new option playPauseBehavior
 - 0.4.6